tesseract-robotics/tesseract_qt/README.md

 ## Application Screenshots

-Below are screenshots to highlight some of the applications within this repository and does not incude everything.
+Below are screenshots to highlight some of the applications within this repository but does not incude everything.

 ### Tesseract Studio
 ![Tesseract Studio](docs/images/tesseract_qt_studio_application.png)